RY997/Thesis/thesis.typ

   based on current Iris system
 ]
-The current exercise creation workflow is enhanced with generative AI capabilities.
+We propose Iris code editor system which is enhanced with generative AI capabilities.
 Through collaboration with an embedded ChatGPT-style chatbot, instructors can effortlessly articulate their vision for the exercise, witnessing the Code Editor automatically adapt to their specifications.
 This innovative approach empowers instructors with the flexibility to maintain full control over the exercise while allowing the AI to seamlessly introduce numerous additions or modifications.
 The generated content, shaped by the AI, can span the entirety of the exercise or be as concise as a single line of code.
 This streamlined and intuitive process not only accelerates exercise creation but also fosters a dynamic and collaborative environment between instructors and artificial intelligence, unlocking new possibilities for engaging and effective programming education.
+In the following, we will describe the functional and non-functional requirements of Iris code editor system using the Requirements Analysis Document Template in [BD09]

 === Functional Requirements
 #rect(